 Times: Depending on rotation, group days/times vary significantly.
 Flexibility is a MUST!

 LGBTQ+ Outreach and Education

 Help us reach out to Rhode Island’s queer community through education and increase awareness about the resources Sojourner House can offer victims/survivors of Domestic Violence.
 Volunteers have the chance to outreach to the broader community, lead educational workshops about healthy/unhealthy LGBTQ relationships, and learn how different organizations can work together to help people in need.
 Particularly experienced individuals can also engage in helping other organizations be more competent in working with victims of abuse and/or LGBTQ individuals (as well as the intersection of those two groups), create educational materials, help assess need and build capacity for an LGBTQ DV support group, write for Sojourner House's blog, and more.

 Skills: Must be a people person.
 Familiarity and comfort speaking about LGBTQ and sexual diversity issues required.

 Times: Must be able to commit at least 4 hours per week on a consistent basis.
 Flexible schedules are a plus.

 Apply to Intern or Volunteer:

-Send your application, with a copy of your resume, to edugan@sojournerRI.org
+Please send your application, along with a copy of your resume, to Alicia Gauvin at agauvin@sojournerRI.org

 If you have any questions please do not hesitate to contact: